 Noting the great discrepancy in numbers, Celsus, a 2nd century AD Greek philosopher, complained, “[Christians] desire and are able to gain over only the silly, and the mean, and the stupid, with women and children.”

-The obedience expected of wives in Greco-Roman antiquity included allegiance to their husbands’ religions.
+In contrast, the obedience expected of wives in Greco-Roman antiquity included allegiance to their husbands’ religions.

 A wife ought not to make friends of her own, but to enjoy her husband’s friends in common with him.
 The gods are the first and most important friends.